 “No…..I mean…..I don’t think she would have asked if it weren’t for…..well….them.”

 Cason gestured with his head and eyes behind Javier.
 Javier, in turn, looked behind his peripheral vision to see two Yutilian women walking by with food trays in their hands.
 By now, Javier was used to seeing these alien women.
-The T’rintar clan was everywhere in UWA space.
+The T’rintar clan was everywhere in the UWA space.
 While their ships were concentrated on Earth, the partnership treaty allowed them to operate in a limited fashion in human-controlled space.

 “Yeah….”
 Javier said as he turned his head and looked back at Cason.
 “I see what you mean.
 Having an entire race of people that are nothing but women can cause the men here to draw an eye to them.”